How To Fix The Device_Reference_Count_Not_Zero Error

 Use Safe Mode To Start And Troubleshoot Windows

 You can choose to run the computer in safe mode from the Advanced Boot Options screen shown above.
 In case the Advanced Boot Options screen won’t appear for you automatically, you can still start Windows in safe mode by using the Windows installation disk.

 Boot the computer using a Windows installation disk and use the repair options.
 You can try to fix the Windows startup here using the option to Automatically fix startup issues.
 Its name will vary depending on what version of Windows you’re using.

 Update Device Drivers To Fix The Device_Reference_Count_Not_Zero Error

 Once you can start Windows in Safe Mode, you can try fixing it by updating device drivers.
 This error and most other blue screen errors are caused by problems with the device drivers.
-This can be fixed by updating and installing correct device drivers from the computer manufacturer’s website.
+This can be fixed by updating and installing the correct device drivers from the computer manufacturer’s website.
 You can do this by identifying the make and model of your computer on the computer manufacturer’s website.

 After downloading all the drivers, install them one-by-one.
-Make sure to restart the computer after installing each device driver to ensure safe and complete installation.
+Make sure to restart the computer after installing each device driver to ensure a safe and complete installation.
 You can also choose to use a driver update utility such as DriverDoc to update device drivers effortlessly.